-Human, Comparative, or Vertebrate Anatomy & Physiology (with labs) (human preferred); one year series of Physics (with labs); one year series of Chemistry (with labs); Statistics, and Abnormal Behavior or introduction to Psychology, each with a minimum grade of "B" (3.0).
+Human, comparative, or vertebrate Anatomy & Physiology (with labs) (human preferred); one year series of physics (with labs); one year series of chemistry (with labs); statistics, and abnormal behavior or introduction to psychology, each with a minimum grade of "B (3.0).

 4. What if I have a B- in a prerequisite?
 Does this mean I can’t apply?

-7. Which section of the GRE test do I take?
+Back to top7.
+Which section of the GRE test do I take?